cristiano-clemente/cristiano-clemente/README.md

 🎓 BSc Computer Engineering at Instituto Superior Técnico.

-👨‍💻 Dev Team Leader and Full-Stack Developer at GCE-NEIIST.
+👨‍💻 Dev Team Leader and Full-Stack Developer at NEIIST.

 ⚙️ Digital Consultant at ATLAS - People Like Us.